frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

     "Platforms": [
         "ESP32"
     ],
     "Devices": [
         "100000000068B6B33CDA80": "ESP32_S3_ALL",
         "1000000000806C6A4B2919": {
             "Name": "Prototype #3",
             "Target": "ESP32_C6_THREAD"
         }
     ]
     "ReservedSerialPorts": ["COM5", "COM30", "COM31", "COM32", "COM33"]
 }
 ```
 with:

-- `Import` is the path to another `nano.devices.json` file.
-That file is read first, then the content of this file is used to overwrite the settings from that file.
+- `Import` is an array with one or more paths to other `nano.devices.json` files.
+Those files are read first, then the content of this file is used to overwrite the imported settings.
 The name of the file can be anything and does not have to be `nano.devices.json`.
-The value of *Import* can also be an array of other files.
 - `NuGetPackageList` is the path to a [file](#nuget-package-list) that lists the allowed versions of the NuGet packages.
 - `NanoFFPath` is the path to the `nanoff.exe` file that is used to deploy firmware, applications and files to a device.
 If it is not present, the global tool is used.
 - `NanoCLRPath` is the path to the `nanoclr.exe` file that is used to run the Virtual nanoDevice.
 If it is not present, the global tool is used.
 - `FirmwareArchivePath` is the path to the firmware archive; this is the same path as used in the `--archivepath` argument to *nanoff*.
-- `DeviceTypeTargets` is a list of named device types, and per name the name of the runtime/target to use.
+- `DeviceTypeTargets` is a list of named device types, and per name a list with the name of the firmware/target to use.
 The name can be anything except *Virtual nanoDevice*.
-The target can be a single name or an array.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual nanoDevice, all other names must have been defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all devices that match the specified platform.
 If *FirmwareArchivePath* is specified, the list is limited to all devices for which firmware is present in the archive.
 - `Devices` is a list of specific devices that can be used to deploy the project to.
 A device is identified by its system serial number or module serial number.
 The value is either the firmware that is (or should be used) for the device, or a combination of the firmware name and a device name that can be used in user interfaces and in logging.